aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

     - a user index information will be only stored in two devices (a loop principle, **n** and **(n + 1) % n**)
     - COS overlay
 - **udsvr (User Data Servers)**
-    - mainly used for storing user data and indexing emails
+    - mainly used for storing user data and indexing emails (Mbox)
+    -
 - **mssvr**